LuiseScheler/community-assets/docs/clickToScroll_en.md

 These are the scroll options:

-- `offset`:
+- offset:
-  - Positive Zahl: Scrollt um `{offset}` Pixel weiter nach oben.
+  - Positive number: Scrolls up by `{offset}` pixels.
-  - Negative Zahl: Scrollt um `{offset}` Pixel weniger weiter nach oben.
+  - Negative number: Scrolls down by `{offset}` pixels.
-- `position`:
+- position:
-  - Bestimmt, wo das Element, zu dem gescrollt werden soll, am Ende des Scrollens im Fenster positioniert sein soll.
+  - Determines where the element to scroll to should be positioned in the window at the end of the scroll.
-  - Mögliche Werte:
+  - Possible values:
-    - `top`
+    - top
-    - `center`
+    - center
-    - `bottom`
+    - bottom